christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 <a name="design_document_standard"/>

 #### Design Document Standard
- - *Structure:* Must be utilized and must be a centralized softare server solution, like Git or another version management system.
+ - *Structure:* Must be an agreed upon template, must be utilized, must exist, and must be in a repository like Git or similar configuration management solution.
  - *Format:* Preference is Markdown with transformation via pandoc.
  - *Methods of work implementation:*  Executed by Technical Lead with discussion to Project Manager.
- - *Project Artifact Location:* With Project Management Plan (PMP) or related project artifacts.
+ - *Project Artifact Location:* Maintained with repository, utilize tags for each release with copy to Project Management documentation.
  - *Periodicity of Update:* Each major change or process / procedure change.
-Inspection quarterly with update noted in record of change..
+Technical Leader Inspection quarterly with update noted in record of change.
+PM inspection yearly.
  - *Comments:* None
  - *Standard:* [Design Document Standard](./Template_007_DesignDocumentStandard.md)
  - *References:* APSC-DV-003220, The designer must create and update the Design Document for each release of the application.